pocha/terminal-codelearn/README.md

 The blue lines give the minimum and the maximum of the dataset while the green one shows the average of the whole data

 ##Multiple Clients#
+This test tries to emulate multiple browsers connecting and interacting with the server.

-The graph below shows the average time taken by the server to respond to a request once it has recieved a message from the client when particular number of clients are connected and sending messages concurrently.
+The graph below shows the average time taken by the server to respond to a request .
+This time is measured on the server because the  client script introduces delay in processing the messages it recieves from the server.

+The X-axis of the graph gives the total number of concurrent users connected to the server.

 ![Multiple Clients Graph](https://raw.github.com/pocha/terminal-codelearn/master/graphs/multiple-clients.png)

 This graph measures the time taken upto 506 clients only.
-More than 506 clients are not able to connect because 'pty' modules gives error that 'forkpty(3) failed'.
+More than 506 clients are not able to connect because 'pty.js' modules gives error that 'forkpty(3) failed'.